-Directory tex-archive/obsolete/language/manju/manjutex
+Directory obsolete/language/manju/manjutex

 Package name: ManjuTeX (Manju for TeX)